echoi/simput_for_des/types/des3d/README.md

 ## How to use DES3D

-Each tab of the side-bar (a view) contains parameters with default values (from default.cfg), however views with names containing "conditional" have fields that need to be filled in.
+Each tab of the sidebar (a view) contains parameters with default values (from default.cfg), however, views with names containing "conditional" have fields that need to be filled in.

 Parameters with is_ or has_ at the beginning take 1 for 'yes' and 0 for 'no'.